-LAS VEGAS (FOX5) -- The District Attorney announced Aylin Alvarez-Perez, the suspected driver who caused the crash that left 8-year-old Levi Echenique dead, has been charged with murder in the second degree.
+The Clark County District Attorney announced Aylin Alvarez-Perez, the driver suspected of causing the crash that killed 8-year-old Levi Echenique, has been charged with murder in the second degree.
+She was expected to plead guilty Friday.

 Alvarez-Perez has been listed at Aylin Alderette in official police reports.